mingmingwon/deploy-server-webpack-plugin/README.md

 ```
 Next config your nginx/apache to allow your node service can be accessed.

 Try to visit "@your host/receiver" in browser, when you see "Method Not Allowed", it means node server started success, but 'GET' method is not allowed because we only config "POST" router to upload files.
+Server code is based on Koa, change it according your demand.

 # Options